StackVista/stackstate-docs/setup/agent/openshift.md

 * Topology and events data for all resources in the cluster are retrieved from the OpenShift API
 * Control plane metrics are retrieved from the OpenShift API

-When cluster checks are enabled, cluster checks configured here are run by one of the deployed [StackState ClusterCheck Agent](openshift.md#stackstate-clustercheck-agent-optional) pods.
+When cluster checks are enabled, cluster checks configured here are run by the deployed [StackState ClusterCheck Agent](openshift.md#stackstate-clustercheck-agent-optional) pod.

 ### StackState Agent